loganworld/btc-explorer/README.md

-# GLXY Explorer
+# bitcoin explorer

-JavaScript and Vue based GLXY explorer.
+JavaScript and Vue based bitcoin explorer.

 We are using:
 * Node / NPM